Our Methodology

 1

 Define the claim.
 A specific, falsifiable statement with a resolution date.
-Not "will AI change the world" but "will publicly listed Bitcoin miners derive over 50% of revenue from AI/HPC hosting by December 31, 2026."
+Not "will climate policy change the world" but "will Europe's Carbon Border Adjustment Mechanism survive China's retaliatory measures by December 31, 2027."
 The claim is the contract.
 Everything else serves it.

 2

 Identify 4-5 components.
 Each framework decomposes the question into weighted factors.
-The weights are editorial judgments, not algorithmic outputs.
+The weights are editorial judgments, not automated outputs.
 We assign them in multiples of 5%, and every weight gets a one-sentence justification.
+This decomposition follows the principle of "epistemic humility through disaggregation" — breaking a complex question into tractable sub-problems reduces overconfidence.

 3

 Score each component.
-Analysts assign a score (typically 1-10) to each component based on available evidence.
+The assigned analyst scores each component (typically 1-10) based on available evidence.
 The scoring is transparent — readers can see the data points, historical precedents, and reasoning behind each score.
+When two analysts disagree on a score by more than 2 points, the divergence is noted in the article.

 4